jrellegood/Anniversary2025/instructions.md

 1. Each player selects 2 fighting styles (8 cards each) and combines them into a 16-card deck
 2. Shuffle your deck and draw 5 cards to form your starting hand
 3. Each player starts with 20 health
-4. Place the Environment deck facedown nearby
-5. Reveal the top card of the Environment deck and apply its effects
-6. Determine the first player randomly
+4. Determine the first player randomly

 #### Game Area
 - **Hand**: Cards you can play